 Brown received two stem cell transplants from the donor as part of a difficult course of treatment for the AML.
 The cancer was ultimately cured, and despite the fact that ART had been interrupted, tests also revealed that HIV viral load had not rebounded.
 Hütter first reported the case at a scientific conference in 2008, at which time Brown had remained off ART with no detectable HIV in blood or tissue samples for 285 days.

-The risks associated with stem cell transplants mean they are not a practical approach to curing HIV-positive people who do not have cancers, but Brown nevertheless represents a beacon of hope for the future.
+The risk of illness and death associated with stem cell transplants mean they are not a practical approach to curing HIV-positive people who do not have cancers, but these cases nevertheless represent a beacon of hope for the future.

 Cases of Temporary Remission